 Note: This fact sheet is provided for illustrative purposes only.
-It was assembled using a sample portfolio from the new Domestic Stock Value Fund manager as of March 31, 2022.
+It was assembled using a sample portfolio from the new Domestic Stock Value Fund manager and the actual holdings of each fund that is currently available in the investment program as of March 31, 2022.
+The asset allocation is representative of the target asset allocation of the fund beginning July 2022.